Please note that the deadline for this call for proposals has been extended until Monday 30 November 2020, 23:59 CET.

 After an initial assessment of eligibility, a selection committee will assess all proposals and select the best idea and film team based on the above criteria.

-If your application is successful, we will contact you before Monday 30 November 2020.
+If your application is selected by an independent selection committee, we will contact you in January 2021.

 Download and complete the application form and send it, together with the required attachments, via email to swinkels[at]freepressunlimited.org